abhijeetNmishra/webpack-step-by-step/README.md

 module.exports = config;
 ```

-11.)
-React and ReactDOM - As we will be using React to demonstrate this example.
+12. *React* and *ReactDOM* - As we will be using React to demonstrate this example.
 Install React and ReactDOM

 ```bash

 npm install react react-dom --save
 ```

-12.)
-Add code to './src/js/main.js' to demonstrate example :
+13. Add code to *'./src/js/main.js'* to demonstrate example :

 ```
 import React from 'react';